-NOTE: Students must show proof of a current negative TB test (Mantoux Test) or chest x-ray within the last twelve months, plus proof of immunizations for measles, (MMR) pertussis (Tdap) and influenza as required by the Department of Social Services Child Care Licensing Division and the Department of Health for students doing observations or field work/practicum in early childhood settings.
+NOTE: Students must show proof of a current negative TB test (Mantoux Test) or chest x-ray within the last six months, plus proof of immunizations for measles, (MMR) pertussis (Tdap), COVID-19, and influenza as required by the Department of Social Services Child Care Licensing Division and the Department of Health for students doing observations or field work/practicum in early childhood settings.

-Appropriate use of assessment and observation strategies to document development, growth, play and learning to join with families and professionals in promoting children's success.
-Recording strategies, rating systems, portfolios, and multiple assessment tools are explored.
+Introduces the appropriate use of assessment and observation tools and strategies to document young children's development and learning.
+The use of findings to inform and plan learning environments and experiences are emphasized.
+Recording strategies, rating systems, portfolios, and multiple assessment tools will be discussed, along with strategies for collaboration with families and professionals.